 Medigap policies are sold through private insurers, but these companies must adhere to the federal guidelines that govern this supplemental coverage, which includes 10 distinct plan types.
 The plans are identified by single letters ranging from A to N, and terms vary depending on the letter designation.

-Depending on the plan you choose, you may be reimbursed for up to 100% of the amount remaining after Medicare pays for covered services and supplies.
+Depending on the plan you choose, you can get help paying for out-of-pocket costs after Medicare pays for covered services and supplies.
 This may include Part A and B coinsurance, hospice copays and the blood that’s needed for transfusions.
 Some plans also cover services that aren’t reimbursable under Original Medicare, such as medical care received while you’re traveling overseas.

 Each plan letter is standardized so the same benefits are offered regardless of the issuing company.
 Essentially, the coverage you’ll receive through Plan C is the same no matter which company administers the policy.
 However, premiums may vary by issuer, and not all companies offer the same selection of policies.
 Plans A, C and F must be offered by all Medigap issuers, but the sale of other plans is at the insurer’s discretion.